Kyle Negrito

-Kyle Angela Negrito (born December 15, 1996) is a Filipina volleyball player.
-She currently plays for Creamline Cool Smashers in the Premier Volleyball League.
+Kyle Angela Negrito (born December 15, 1996) is a Filipino professional volleyball player who is a setter for the Creamline Cool Smashers of the Premier Volleyball League (PVL).

 Volleyball career

 UAAP

-Negrito was a member of FEU Lady Tamaraws collegiate women's University and she plays Setter for the team.
+Negrito was a member of FEU Lady Tamaraws collegiate women's University and she played Setter for the team.

-In 2019, Negrito make her final year in the UAAP and plays for Creamline Cool Smashers as she turns pro.
+In 2019, Negrito played her final year in the UAAP.

-PVL
+Professional career

+She made her first professional club stint playing in the now defunct Philippine Super Liga for the Foton Tornadoes in the 2016/17 season before her debut in the Premier Volleyball League (PVL).

-In 2018, Negrito joined Tacloban Fighting Warays in the Premier Volleyball League.
+In 2018, Negrito joined Tacloban Fighting Warays in the PVL.

 In 2019, Negrito was signed by the Creamline Cool Smashers.